matt-and-alicia/zillow-clustering-project/README.md

 | Cluster4 | 1.2522 | 0.2106 | No |

 #### Summary:
-- Clusters 1, 2, 3 reject the null hypothesis and are good candidates for modeling
+- Clusters 0, 1, and 2 reject the null hypothesis and are good candidates for modeling
-- Cluster 4 failed to reject the null hypothesis and are not suitable for modeling.
+- Cluster 3 failed to reject the null hypothesis and are not suitable for modeling.
 ***

 ## <a name="model"></a>Modeling: